GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 # oxd 3.0.1 Documentation

-To make securing server-side applications with a standard OpenID Connect Provider (OP) like the Gluu Server fast, easy, and secure, Gluu offers commercial OAuth 2.0 client software called [oxd](http://oxd.gluu.org).
+To make securing server-side applications with a standard OpenID Connect Provider (OP) like the Gluu Server fast, easy, and secure, Gluu offers OAuth 2.0 client software called [oxd](http://oxd.gluu.org).

-You will need an active license to complete oxd configuration.
-You can get your license and a $50 credit by registering for an account on the [oxd website](https://oxd.gluu.org).
+oxd is commercial software licensed by Gluu.
+You can get a license and a $50 credit by registering for an account on the [oxd website](https://oxd.gluu.org).

 ## Overview